Tuition and fees

 Challenging in-state classification

 After enrolling, you may challenge the initial classification made by the Office of Admissions by filing an Application for Residence Classification (PDF).
 See the form for deadlines and directions.
-Call Records and Registration at 313- 577-8193 with questions.
+Applications received after the deadline will be considered for the following term.
+Contact Exceptions and Special Programs (ESP) at ESP@wayne.edu with questions.

 Undergraduate students who are residents of a state or province bordering a Great Lake will enjoy an award that reduces the out-of-state tuition rate.
 Great Lakes Award recipients will receive the benefit of the Michigan resident tuition rate plus 10 percent.
 Degree-seeking students from Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, Wisconsin or Ontario are eligible to receive this award.